Littwin: Tancredo, the one man who can out-Trump Trump

 I always used to say that Tancredo columns wrote themselves.
 Now Tancredo columns can literally write themselves.
 And his bombast makes Trump look almost measured.
 Trump may have made news by calling Mexican immigrants rapists.
 But Tancredo used to keep a fake-news list of illegal-immigrant murderers on his office door during his own slightly-hilarious-and-more-than-slightly-terrifying run for president.

-What you need to know about Bannon, who made news by apparently encouraging Tancredo to run, is that he cares far less about Trump than he does about Trumpism.
+What you need to know about Bannon, who made news by apparently sounding out Tancredo about a run, is that he cares far less about Trump than he does about Trumpism.
 And I don’t know who makes a better Trumpist than Tancredo, the sometimes-Republican bomb-thrower (and potential Mecca bomb-dropper) who was anti-immigrant and anti-Muslim and anti-Bush back when Trump was still a pro-choice Democrat.

 Bannon has already threatened a “season of war” against Mitch McConnell, meaning a series of high-cost primaries against any Republican Senate incumbent who isn’t Trumpist enough.
 Tancredo is not running for the Senate, of course, but the call to revolution — particularly against his own party — is a siren Tancredo would never resist, whatever the office.